-For an introduction to launching Avare (pronounced “Av Air”), please begin with the Help feature included in the Avare app (tap the Map tab, then the Menu button above it).
+For a written introduction to launching Avare (pronounced “Av Air”), please begin with the Help feature included in the Avare app (tap the Map tab, then the Menu button above it).
 If a picture is worth 1,000 words a video might be even better, so many users prefer our Apps4Av YouTube Channel.
 For more Help and info on the latest features, or to help us and other users by sharing your tips and tricks or questions and requests please visit our Forum.
-Note that all of our apps have been thoroughly tested and are used routinely on a vast array of devices, so if you should encounter any problems please see the Troubleshooting section on this page and then contact us on our Forum so that everyone can benefit from your experience.
+Note that all of our apps have been thoroughly tested and are used routinely on a vast array of devices, so if you should encounter any problems please read Help and see the Troubleshooting section on this page and then contact us on our Forum so that everyone can benefit from your experience.

 Note that no charts or airport data can be displayed until you have used the Download feature (data connection required) to retrieve the free materials you will be using.
 This extra step of choosing only what you need saves you time and allows us to keep Avare free by reducing the load on our servers.
-To begin, press the Options button above the Map button, then press Download and select any materials you want from each category.
+To begin, press the Menu button above the Map button, then press Download and select any materials you want from each category.
 Tap the Get button to begin installing your selected materials.
 Later you can just tap the Update button to refresh all your selected charts and materials.

 Among the few problems reported with Avare or any of our apps, three categories have emerged: